V2dha/alphadoc/README.md

 Contributing
 -----------
 alphacode is fully Open-Source and open for contributions!
-We request you to respect our contribution guidelines as defined in our CODE OF CONDUCT and CONTRIBUTING GUIDELINES.
+We request you to respect our contribution guidelines as defined in our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](CONTRIBUTING.md)

-Check [CONTRIBUTING.md](CONTRIBUTING.md) for contributing guidelines and [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for code of conduct.